NomicFoundation/hardhat/docs/buidler-evm/README.md

-# Buidler EVM
+# Hardhat EVM

-Buidler comes built-in with Buidler EVM, a local Ethereum network designed for development.
+Hardhat comes built-in with Hardhat EVM, a local Ethereum network designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.

 ## How does it work?